 - Tiny and helpless, unable to raise head, and weighing about 2 ounces.

 Both members build the nest, or simply refurbish one of the nests they’ve used in previous years.
 Nests are tall piles of dry sticks up to 6.5 feet high and 3 feet across.
 The inner cup is lined with bark strips, fresh foliage, and dry vegetation.
 Construction takes 4-7 days.

 Red-tailed Hawks typically put their nests in the crowns of tall trees where they have a commanding view of the landscape.
 They may also nest on a cliff ledge or on artificial structures such as window ledges and billboard platforms.

 Red-tailed Hawks are large, sharp-taloned birds that can be aggressive when defending nests or territories.
 They frequently chase off other hawks, eagles, and Great Horned Owls.
 Courting birds fly with legs hanging beneath them, or chase and swoop after each other, sometimes locking talons (see Cool Facts).
 Mated pairs typically stay together until one of the pair dies.

-Red-tailed Hawk populations increased throughout much of their range between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 2.3 million with 75 percent spending some part of the year in the U.S., 24 percent in Canada, and 21 percent in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Red-tailed Hawk populations increased throughout much of their range between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 2.3 million with 75% spending some part of the year in the U.S., 24% in Canada, and 21% in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score.
+Red-tailed Hawk is not on the 2014 State of the Birds Watch List.